 Best practices for geofencing in the dining industry

 QSR brands have only begun to scratch the surface of geofencing.
-Beyond providing better meal delivery analytics and clever marketing campaigns, location context can help restaurants understand customer loyalty, impact customer engagement, and help them save on operational and delivery costs.
+Beyond providing better meal delivery analytics and clever marketing campaigns, location context can help restaurants understand customer loyalty, impact customer engagement, and help them save on operational expenses and delivery costs.